The DICM is a UK social value marketplace where public buyers and suppliers meet community impact objectives!

 Secondary Impact

-Sustained programmes/services leading-onto reductions in demand for and costs of frontline policing, health & community care, and criminal justice..
+Primary impact leading-onto reductions in demand for and costs of frontline policing, health & community care, and criminal justice.

 Activities